GregRos/doddle/README.md

 Doddle is a tiny yet feature-packed library for iteration and lazy evaluation, inspired by `lodash`, `LINQ`, and `rxjs`.

--   🤏 Obsessively optimized for bundle size.
+-   🤏 Tiny bundle size — without compromising user experience.

--   🧰 Packed with functionality, including operators from the best APIs in software.
+-   🧰 Packed with operators from the best APIs in software.

 -   📜 Comprehensive error reporting, with clear and detailed error messages.